ga32riv/Navigation-Project-1/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

+- For the visualization of the agent you will need to install Unity as described in [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md).

 - To set up your python environment to run the code in this repository, follow the instructions below.

 1. Create (and activate) a new environment with Python 3.6.